Please use the email addresses below to contact a staff member directly.

 Senior Project Manager

-Kile Clabaugh is the senior project manager for Teaching with Primary Sources at MSU Denver.
-He is also an affiliate faculty for the Department of Journalism and Technical Communications.
+Kile Clabaugh is the senior project manager for Teaching with Primary Sources Western Region at MSU Denver.
+He is an affiliate faculty for the Journalism and Media Production.
 He has his Master’s in Rhetoric and the Teaching of Writing and a Certificate in Teaching English Language Learners (CTELL) from the University of Colorado Denver.
 Kile is currently a doctoral student working towards an Ed.D. in Professional Learning and Technology.